Naya Rivera Refiles for Divorce From Ryan Dorsey

 Naya Rivera is ready to end her marriage once again.

-According to court documents first obtained by The Blast, Naya cites irreconcilable differences as the reason behind the split.
+According to court documents, Naya cites irreconcilable differences as the reason behind the split.
 In addition, the actress is asking for joint legal and physical custody of their two-year-old son Josey.

 In the documents, Naya lists the date of separation as November 24 or one day before she was arrested for domestic battery after allegedly assaulting Ryan.